svviz/svviz/docs/webinterface.rst

     :width: 80%
     :align: center

-    Axis for inversion (Alt allele).
+    Axis for inversion on chromosome 4 (Alt allele).

-For example, the first demonstration, which analyzes an inversion on chromosome 4, displays three colored bars: red, blue and then grey.
+For example, the first demonstration (``svviz demo``), which analyzes an inversion on chromosome 4, displays three colored bars: red, blue and then grey.
 The blue segment in the middle indicates the inverted region, and hence the arrows point to the left in the Alt section but to the right in the Ref section.
 Breakpoints are indicated as vertical lines through all the tracks.

-Zooming can be accomplished by clicking the plus or minus buttons (not yet implemented), or by holding down the option (Mac) or alt (linux) key and spinning the scroll wheel while hovering over a track.
+Zooming can be accomplished by clicking the plus or minus buttons, or by holding down the option (Mac) or alt (linux) key and spinning the scroll wheel while hovering over a track.
 If you hover your mouse over a read, the nucleotide-level alignment(s) will be shown for the read (or read-pair), along with some information about the length of the aligned read (or read pairs) and the reason the read (pair) was assigned to a given allele.

 Scrolling using the scroll-wheel or panning by clicking and dragging pans all tracks simultaneously, whereas using the vertical scrollbars only scrolls the track of interest.
 Horizontal scrolling can also be performed using the scroll wheel by holding down shift.